Parasuram (2003 film)

 Parasuram (/pərəsurɑːm/) is a 2003 Indian Tamil-language action film written and directed by Arjun.
 It stars himself in the lead role alongside Abbas, Kiran Rathod and Gayathri Raguram.
 The music was composed by A. R. Rahman.

 Plot

 A case is entrusted to Assistant Police Commissioner Parasuram, a patriotic officer tough as a nail.
 His ladylove is Meena.
 He locks horns with Akash, who sends misguided youths to Pakistan for training and brings them back to subvert the peaceful state.
 Akash's identity is a secret, while Shiva pops in as Naghulan's brother and gives a speech against terrorism.
 Meena is a petty thief who has a soft corner on Parasuram.
 The rest of the story is all about how Parasuram nails the bad guys with excessive blood spewing.

 Production

 The film was initially launched under the title Ashoka with Shaji Kailas as director and Samyuktha Varma as the lead actress alongside Arjun.
-Later Shaji opted out from the film due to creative differences, with Arjun himself taking over direction.
+Later both Shaji and Samyuktha opted out from the film due to creative differences with Arjun, with the latter himself taking over direction.
 The film was dubbed in Telugu as Police Karthavyam in June 2003.